alabvix/inversionofdependency/README-EN.md

 </span>

 ### High-level modules
-> They are classes and entry-level functions, which are easier to understand and do not have complex logic.
+> Business logic classes, theyn change with certain regularity.

 ### Details/low-level
-> These are classes that have more complex logic, business rules, and implementations.
+> These classes don't change with regularity.
+Frameworks, drivers.

 ### Why Dependency Inversion is Worth Using?
 * Decoupling modules makes the code easy to maintain and test.